greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/function-summary.html.md

 "Median_cont";
 FROM employees GROUP BY department_id;</code></pre>
 </td>
-<td class="entry cell-norowborder" style="vertical-align:top;" headers="d233567e3153 ">Performs an inverse distribution function that assumes a
+<td class="entry nocellnorowborder" style="vertical-align:top;" headers="d233567e3153 ">Performs an inverse distribution function that assumes a
                 continuous distribution model.
 It takes a percentile value and a sort specification and returns the same datatype as the numeric datatype of the argument.
 This returned value is a computed result after performing linear interpolation.
 Null are ignored